gambitproject/gambit/doc/pyapi.rst

       Returns a behavior strategy profile as a :py:class:`BehavProfile` object associated to the profile.

+   .. py:method:: copy()

+      Creates a copy of the behavior strategy profile.

    .. py:method:: payoff(player)

       Returns the expected payoff to ``player`` if all players play